-Each Fund creates and redeems Shares from time to time, but only in large blocks of Shares known as "Creation Units" (e.g., 50,000 Shares for the Geared Funds and 25,000 Shares for the Matching Fund).
+Each Fund creates and redeems Shares from time to time, but only in large blocks of Shares known as "Creation Units", each of which consists of 50,000 Shares.
 Except when aggregated in Creation Units, the Shares are not redeemable securities.